Maurice Harris: Professional career

 Maurice Harris turned pro at 16 as a light heavyweight in 1992, and faced many up-and-coming prospects and comebacking champions.
 In his early professional years, he lost to future number one contender Vaughn Bean, and defeated 18-0-0 David Izon.

-In 1992, Harris lost a 12-round decision in his first attempt to win the vacant United States Boxing Association (USBA) heavyweight title against future world heavyweight champion Chris Byrd.
+On May 12, 2001, Harris lost a 12-round decision in his first attempt to win the vacant United States Boxing Association (USBA) heavyweight title against future world heavyweight champion Chris Byrd.

 In 1997 he lost a disputed split decision to former champion Larry Holmes.
 He followed the Holmes bout with a seven fight winning streak in 1998-99.
 This included defeating former number one heavyweight contender Jeremy Williams, and culminated in a fight on HBO with Derrick Jefferson.
 In what was labeled as the 1999 Ring Magazine knockout of the year, Harris was brutally knocked out by a vicious left hook.

 In 1998 Harris was the chief sparring partner for heavyweight world champion Lennox Lewis and maintained this position for several years.

 In 2002, Harris knocked out future heavyweight champion 19-0 Siarhei Liakhovich in the 9th round.
 Later that year, Harris won the Thunderbox Heavyweight Tournament "Fistful of Dollars" in Atlantic City, New Jersey.
 The round-robin exhibition event consisted of eight heavyweights doing battle in three, three-minute rounds.
 Harris outpointed Gerald Nobles, future number one contender Tony Thompson and Israel Garcia in the same evening to win the $100,000 purse.